mbeaudru/modern-js-cheatsheet/readme.md

 #### Explanation

-When you do an *AJAX request* the response is not synchronous because you want a resource that takes some time to come.
+When you do an *Ajax request* the response is not synchronous because you want a resource that takes some time to come.
 It even may never come if the resource you have requested is unavailable for some reason (404).

 To handle that kind of situations, ES2015 has given us *promises*.
 Promises can have three different states: